Spicy pumpkin soup with yogurt

-- Preheat the oven to 225 C. Clean and cut your butternut and put the pieces into a baking tray with the cinnamon, cloves, chili powder and salt.
+- Preheat the oven to 225˚ C. (400˚F) Clean and cut the pumpkin and put the pieces onto a baking tray with the cinnamon, cloves, chili powder and salt.
 Toss to combine and sprinkle with olive oil.
 Put into the oven for about 12 minutes.

-- heat a large pan over medium heat with some oil and add the onions, garlic, chili pepper, carrots and bell pepper and bake for about 5 minutes or until tender.
+- Heat a large soup pan over medium heat with some oil and add the onions, garlic, chili pepper, carrots and bell pepper and bake for about 5 minutes.

 - Add the roasted pumpkin into the pan, toss for a bit and than add the stock in and let it simmer for about 30 minutes.